List of Sliders characters: Logan St. Clair

-Logan St. Clair played by Zoe McLellan appears in the first episode of season 3 "Double Cross", as one of the chief employees of prototronics an unscrupulous wormhole research corporation the Sliders become involved with.
-She is later discovered to be a gender-flipped fraternal double of Quinn Mallory, her mother remarried and she took on her step father's name.
-Intending to use the Sliders to perfect her technology and use it to raid parallel worlds to steal their resources as the world she lived on was losing them because of the vast technological development.
-She is discovered and is also revealed to have murdered her Earths version of Professor Arturo who invented Sliding on her world.
-The Group make an attempt to escape but found she had the ability to track wormholes, she would then threaten Wade before Quinn programmed her timer to enter into a wormhole with a random destination.
+Logan St. Clair played by Zoe McLellan appears in the first episode of season 3 "Double Cross", as one of the chief employees of Prototronics, an unscrupulous wormhole research corporation the Sliders become involved with.
+She is later discovered to be a gender-flipped fraternal double of Quinn Mallory; her mother remarried, and she took on her step-father's name.
+She intended to use the Sliders to perfect her technology and use it to raid parallel worlds to steal their resources as the world she lived on was losing them because of the vast technological development.
+She is discovered to have murdered her Earth's version of Professor Arturo, who invented Sliding on her world.
+The Sliders make an attempt to escape, but they found she had the ability to track wormholes.
+She would then threaten Wade before Quinn programmed her timer to enter into a wormhole with a random destination.
 She was intended to be a recurring antagonist for the season, but was never reused (Angus Rickman instead claims the distinction of being the series first continuing villain).
-However, because of the encounter with her, the original Timer which was once bound to the San Francisco area now had a larger radius of anywhere between there and Los Angeles.
+However, because of the encounter with her, the original Timer, which was once bound to the San Francisco area, now had a larger radius of anywhere between there and Los Angeles.

 On Lipchitz world, Quinn would mention that he met her in order to get onto "Lipchitz Live" but could never give a straight answer when asked if he had sex with her.